 The university does not have an institutional policy or procedure that allows victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in this report.
-However, WSUPD allows for confidential and anonymous crime reporting through its website: police.wayne.edu/crime_tip.php.
+However, WSUPD allows for confidential and anonymous crime reporting through its website: police.wayne.edu/contact/tip-line.
 In addition, the Office of Internal Audit maintains an anonymous tip hotline where individuals may report suspicious activity such as fraud, misuse and misappropriation, or a Title IX matter.
 The anonymous tip hotline is 313-577-5138.
+Any reports related to human research subjects may be reported anonymously to the WSU Human Research Protection Program at 313-577-0895.